Janjan2003/hangman01/README.md

-# Hangman Game by Edrian Visagas
+# Hangman Game by Edrian Pisot

 Welcome to the **Hangman Game** — a fun and challenging word guessing game built using .NET MAUI.
 The goal of the game is simple: guess the hidden word by suggesting letters one at a time.
 However, every wrong guess brings you closer to losing, so play carefully!